 The Company participates in tax-equity structures with project investors which have financed the construction of certain renewables projects.
 Such tax-equity structures are used in the U.S. to provide investors with access to U.S. income tax benefits such as investment tax credits, cash grants, production tax credits, and accelerated tax depreciation.
 In return for purchasing equity stakes in these projects, the project investors receive substantially all earnings, tax benefits and cash flows from the projects financed with a tax-equity structure until the projects have yielded an agreed upon target rate of return to the project investors.
-Immediately thereafter, the structures "flip" such that the Company receives the majority of earnings, tax benefits and cash flows from the projects of the respective projects.
+Immediately thereafter, the structures "flip" such that the Company receives the majority of earnings, tax benefits and cash flows from the projects financed with tax-equity structures.
+The date of the "flips" are dependent on the performance of the respective projects.
 In accordance with the substance of the contractual agreements, the amounts paid by the project investors for their equity stakes are classified as loans and borrowings on the consolidated statements of financial position until the respective "flip" dates of the projects.
 Subsequent to the "flip" dates, the project investor's equity investments will be accounted for as non-controlling interests.
 At all times, both before and after the projects "flip", the Company retains control over the projects financed with a tax-equity structure.